westsideori/cursor-a11y-mcp/README.md

 ## License

+## License

-This project is private and not intended for public distribution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Version